pelamfi/whatsapp-archive-browse/README.md

 ## Whatsapp Archive Browseability Generator

-This tool scans a directory for whatsapp archives, zipped or otherwise and generates a clean static HTML folder where backed up whatsapp chats can be viewed.
+This tool scans a directory for exported Whatsapp archives, zipped or otherwise and generates a clean static HTML folder where backed up Whatsapp chats can be viewed.

+This project is generated with the help of GPT-4o / Copilot.

+NOTE: Work in progress!
+Only basic parsing code exists now.

+## General Plan

+Following plan is pure human output.
+I wrote it to get started with the project and organize my own thoughts.

+Then after 2 iterations with GPT-4o / Copilot we have [PLAN.md](./PLAN.md)
+for a more detailed step wise plan that makes it easy to ask AI agent to work on a certain part of the plan.

+Also see [FORMAT.md](./FORMAT.md) for the description of the Whatsapp `_chat.txt` format.

 Parameters:
   - Input folder containing whatsapp archives either still in .zip files or